HiC-inspector/HiC-inspector/README.md

 ## Authors

-HiC-inspector is written by Giancarlo Castellano, Fran?ois Le Dily, Antoni Hermoso Pulido and Guglielmo Roma from Bioinformatics Core and Miguel Beato's Lab @ CRG.
+HiC-inspector is written by Giancarlo Castellano, François Le Dily, Antoni Hermoso Pulido and Guglielmo Roma from Bioinformatics Core and Miguel Beato's Lab @ CRG.